 For more information on our fees, please click here.

 A Temporary Event Notice is a licence which enables you to hold one-off licensable events at unlicensed premises in England and Wales.
 Licensable activity at an event includes:

-- Providing entertainment such as music, dancing or indoor sporting events
+- providing entertainment such as music, dancing or indoor sporting events; and

 It’s not just operators of unlicensed premises who need to be aware of the regulations surrounding TENs, however.
 Premises which currently have a licence may need to apply for a TEN if activities at the event are not covered by their existing licence.
 Failure to do this can lead to severe consequences, making checking a vital part of organising any event, even if you do think you’re fine.

 How do you apply for a temporary event notice?

 Applying for a TEN is started by filling out an initial application form to be served on the relevant Licensing Authority, Police and Environmental Health.
 In total, this form is nine and a half pages long, with five pages of questions accompanied by four and half pages of guidance notes.

 Following submissions of the relevant forms, Police and Environmental Health have three working days to object.
 In the case of objections, discussions can be had to come to an agreement.
 If discussions fail, a hearing must take place more than 24 hours prior to the event.